 Business activity in industrial areas represents a vital and enduring component of New York City’s economy.
-However, many industrial areas are located along the City’s 520-mile shoreline or in low-lying areas particularly vulnerable to flooding.
-According to recently updated flood maps, more than 3,600 businesses and 87,000 employees are located in industrial areas within the FEMA flood zone.
+However, many industrial areas are located along the city’s 520-mile shoreline or in low-lying areas particularly vulnerable to flooding.
+According to recently updated FEMA flood maps, more than 3,600 businesses and 87,000 employees are located in industrial areas within the high-risk flood zone.
 Hurricane Sandy highlighted this vulnerability, resulting in substantial losses to some businesses, harmful environmental impacts, and damage to surrounding communities.

-DCP is undertaking the Resilient Industry study to assess the vulnerability of industrial areas to flooding and identify strategies to help businesses, employees, and nearby communities become more resilient to future storms and floods.
-Working in partnership with the NYC Office of Emergency Management and the Mayor’s Office of Recovery and Resiliency, DCP will examine best practices for flood mitigation and preparedness appropriate for a broad range of facilities within manufacturing districts.
+DCP undertook the Resilient Industry study to assess the vulnerability of industrial areas to flooding and identify strategies to help businesses, employees, and nearby communities become more resilient to future storms and floods.
+Working in partnership with NYC Emergency Management and the Mayor’s Office of Recovery and Resiliency, DCP examined best practices for flood mitigation and preparedness appropriate for a broad range of facilities within manufacturing districts.

-The study will result in guidance materials for businesses to better address flood risk.
-The findings will also inform the New York City Hazard Mitigation Plan by identifying strategies to support the resilience of industrial areas.
+The final report provides guidance for businesses to better address flood risk.
+The findings will also inform the 2019 update of the New York City Hazard Mitigation Plan by identifying strategies to support the resilience of industrial areas.
 Resilient Industry is part of the City’s effort since Hurricane Sandy to promote long-term resiliency.
 The study complements two other City Planning projects aimed at enhancing flood resilience:

-Resilient Industry will consider strategies to reduce vulnerability to flooding that are applicable across a broad spectrum of businesses active in industrial areas in New York City.
-The study is guided by a set of common goals:
+Resilient Industry considers strategies to reduce vulnerability to flooding that are applicable across a broad spectrum of businesses active in industrial areas in New York City.
+The study is guided by four overarching goals:

-The Resilient Industry initiative is focused around three research components, designed to build upon and reinforce each other:
+The Resilient Industry initiative was focused around three research components designed to build upon and reinforce each other:

-The study will explore the vulnerability of businesses in industrial areas, including the distribution of industrial uses and facilities relative to specific flood hazards, as well as resiliency challenges unique to businesses in New York City.
-The study will also consider factors that affect the ability of businesses to mitigate and prepare for disasters.
+The study explored the vulnerability of businesses in industrial areas, including the distribution of industrial uses and facilities relative to specific flood hazards, as well as resiliency challenges unique to businesses in New York City.
+The study also considered factors that affect the ability of businesses to mitigate and prepare for disasters.

-Resilient Industry intends to learn from innovative resiliency practices undertaken by industrial businesses in NYC and in other major cities nationally and internationally.
-Best practices will be explored for both physical and operational strategies that businesses can pursue to better withstand flooding or bounce back after interruptions.
+Resilient Industry was informed by innovative resiliency practices undertaken by industrial businesses in NYC and in other major cities nationally and internationally.
+Best practices were explored for both physical and operational strategies that businesses can pursue to better withstand flooding or bounce back after interruptions.

 Flooding challenges are shared across many businesses within industrial areas.
 However, the diversity of businesses requires tailored resiliency solutions.
-The study will identify prototypical industrial sites and assess the feasibility and benefits of implementing a range of flood resiliency best practices within each site.
+The study identified prototypical industrial sites and assessed the feasibility and benefits of implementing a range of flood resiliency best practices within each site.